 - not touching or holding the child affectionately

 - not tending to the child’s medical needs

 If you or someone you know is being emotionally abused, contact your local children or family services departments.
 Ask to speak to a counselor.
-You can also call the National Child Abuse Hotline at 1-800-4ACHILD (1-800-422-4453).
+Many family services departments allow callers to report suspected abuse anonymously.

 Parenting is the toughest and most important job you will ever do.
 Seek the resources to do it well.
 For example, change your behavior if you regularly use alcohol or illegal drugs.
 These habits can affect how well you care for your children.

-Children who are abused, emotionally or physically, and do not seek help can become abusers themselves as adults.
+Children who are emotionally or physically abused and do not seek help can become abusers themselves as adults.